samitkumarpatel/ansible-TDD/systemd/README.md

-# Have followed below step to start with
+# Follow below step to start with this project
 ````
 ansible-galaxy init systemd
 mkvirtual env <<name>>